-For our purposes, the processing chain starts with the twenty relative capture yields stripped from the spectra.
+For our purposes, the processing chain starts with the approximately twenty relative capture yields stripped from the spectra.
 Two stripping algorithms were used by Schlumberger, the standard WALK2, and the more detailed ALKNA that may be used to strip for additional elements if data quality warrants its use.

-The table to the right lists some of the differences between the two algorithms.
-The data presented here are from the ALKNA processing run by Schlumberger specialists familiar with the local geology.
+The table below lists some of the differences between the two algorithms.

+The data presented here are from the ALKNA processing run by Schlumberger by specialists familiar with the local geology.

 It is important to appreciate that neither spectroscopy logging nor laboratory measurements directly yield absolute elemental fractions.
-Both methods yield relative fractions of the various elements, and these are transformed from relative yields to absolute weight fractions by means of a closure model.
-Closure models are simple conceptually but their appropriate application is very challenging in complex mineralogy, and they make certain assumptions about the earth's chemistry.
-The purpose of the closure model is to transform relative fractions to absolute mass fractions by accounting for the elements present in the earth (principally oxygen) that although measured, cannot robustly be partitioned between borehole, pore fluids and the solid part of the formation.
+Both methods yield relative fractions of the various elements, and these are transformed from relative yields to absolute weight fractions by means of a closure model, the application of which is non-trivial at best, very challenging in complex mineralogy, and makes certain assumptions about the earth's chemistry.
+The purpose of the closure model is to transform relative fractions to absolute mass fractions by accounting for the elements present in the earth (principally oxygen) that are not quantified by the measurement.

-WALK2 ALKNA Aluminum is estimated from iron, silica and calcite yields with optional adjustment for sulfur in pyrite.
-Aluminum is stripped from capture spectrum.
-Iron yield includes contribution from aluminum. $Fe{WALK2} = Fe + 0.14 \times Al$ Iron and aluminum yields represent pure elements.
-Calcium yield includes contribu- tions from magnesium and sodium. $Ca{WALK2} = Ca + 1.6 \times Mg + 0.6 \times Na$ Seperate yields for calcium, magne-sium and sodium Potassium yield is in spectral analysis, but not used in closure or output.
-Potassium yield is quantified.
+WALK2 ALKNA Aluminum is estimated from iron yield with optional adjustment for sulfur in pyrite Aluminum is stripped from capture spectrum Iron yield includes contribution from aluminum. $Fe{WALK2} = Fe + 0.14 \times Al$ Iron and aluminum yields represent pure elements Calcium yield includes contributions from magnesium and sodium.
+Separate yields for calcium, magnesium and sodium $Ca{WALK2} = Ca + 1.6 \times Mg + 0.6 \times Na$ No potassium yield Potassium yield is quantified

 A simple closure model for clastic environments assumes that the principal earth forming elements are present as oxides, for example SiO2, Al2O3, Fe2O3, Na2O, K2O, CaO, MgO, TiO2, MnO, etc. This is clearly appropriate for quartz.
-Applying these oxide ratios to orthoclase, KAlSi2O8, one of the more common minerals present in clastic reservoirs, leads to the association of eight oxygen atoms with the potassium, aluminum and silicon (0.5 with K, 1.5 with Al and 2 with each of the 3 Si atoms) precisely as in the formula.
+Applying these oxide ratios to orthoclase, KAlSi3O8, one of the more common minerals present in clastic reservoirs, leads to the association of eight oxygen atoms with the potassium, aluminum and silicon (0.5 with K, 1.5 with Al and 6 with Si3) precisely as in the formula.
 These oxide associations are precise or close for common feldspars and clays, recognizing that there is some variability in their composition.
 The term "association factor" is used to denote the ratio of the oxide molecular weight to the weight of the root element.
-For example, for SiO2, the association factor is given by the ratio of the molecular weight of SiO2 to the atomic weight of Si,
+For example, for SiO2, the association factor is given by the ratio of the molecular weight of SiO2 to the atomic weight of Si.

-$$\frac{\left(28.0855 + 2 \times 15.9994\right)}{28.0855} = 2.139 \ . \tag{1}$$
+$(28.0855 + 2 \times 15.9994) / 28.0855 = 2.139.$

 In carbonates, more appropriate associations would be $CaCO_3$ and $MgCO_3$.
-If sulfur were only present in anhydrite $(CaSO_4)$ the sulfur association would be set to account for the difference between the weights of CO_3 , $(12+3\times16=60)$ already associated with Ca, and SO_4 ($32.06+4\times16=96.06$).
-The difference between 96.06 and 60 is 36.06 which

-The difference between 96.06 and 60 is 36.06 which is 1.126 times the atomic weight of sulfur, leading to a sulfur association factor of 1.126 for the case that sulfur is only present in anhydrite.
-However, if sulfur is also present in pyrite, the association factor would be selected such that it corrects for the Fe2O3 assumption for the iron in pyrite.
+If sulfur is present in anhydrite $(CaSO_4)$ the sulfur association would be set to account for the difference between the weights of CO_3 , $(12 + 3 \times 16 = 60)$ already associated with Ca, and SO_4 (32.06 + $4 \times 16 = 96.06$).
+The difference between 96.06 and 60 is 36.06 which is 1.126 times the atomic weight of sulfur, leading to a sulfur association factor of 1.126 for the case that sulfur is present in anhydrite.
+However, if sulfur we present in pyrite, the association factor would be selected such that it corrects for the Fe2O3 assumption for the iron in pyrite.

 Some scenarios have no obvious rigorous answer.
-For example, the Green River Formation has an average of about 10 percent plagioclase for which the Na2O association factor of 1.35 is appropriate, but also has intervals rich in Nahcolite (NaHCO3) for which the association factor is 3.654.
+For example, the Green River Formation has an average of about 10% plagioclase for which the Na2O association factor of 1.35 is appropriate, but also has intervals rich in Nahcolite (NaHCO3) for which the association factor is 3.654.